You are here

 The Red Nodes were part of the general purpose storage allocation in 2013.
 The red nodes were designed as data movers into and out of the general purpose storage system.
 There are fifty of these nodes.
 Each node has a Sandy Bridge EP "E5-2620" processor with 6 cores @2 GHz, QDR infiniband, 8 GB of memory and a 500 GB hard drive.
 MSI has configured 40 of these compute nodes into two Hadoop clusters each with 20 nodes.

-Please email help@msi to get acces to this new resource.
+Please email help@msi to get access to this new resource.
 The red nodes and the Hadoop infrastructure are accessible from the MSI login nodes.
 For more information to get started, please read the quickstart guide.

 Hardware and Configuration

 Each red node has an Intel Sandy Bridge EP "E5-2620" processor @2 GHz.
 Each processor has six cores and 15 MB cache, and it communicates with memory on a dual QuickPath Interconnect (QPI) interface ( 2 x 7.2 Giga-Transfers/sec).
 The system includes 40 nodes which participate in the Hadoop cluster environment.